mona-actions/gh-migrate-lfs/README.md

   - Pushes the default branch first
 Provides resilience against disruptions during the migration process.

-The migration process is split into 3 steps:

-1. **Export**
-2. **Pull**
-3. **Sync**

 Export is the first step and is used to export a list of repositories containing Git LFS files to a CSV file and we do this by looking for `.gitattributes` files in the repositories.
 Pull is the second step and is used to clone the repositories and download their LFS objects.
-Sync is the third step and is used to push the LFS objects to the target organization.
+Sync is the third step and is used to push the LFS objects to the target repository.

-Doing the pull ahead of the migration is recommended as it will speed up the sync process.
-The pull step is also capable of fetching updates to the LFS objects if the repositories have been updated since the last pull.
+Doing the pull ahead of the migration is recommended, especially for larger or active repositories.
+The pull step is also capable of fetching updates to the repositories if they have been updated since the last pull.

 ## Usage: Export